Top

 Beyond that point, its overdraft charges are pretty hefty at 39.9% although first direct's customer service is consistently rated as excellent.

-First direct’s account is free and you'll also have access to a 7% Regular Saver account (this rate is fixed for 12 months), plus you can get £175 if you switch.
+First direct’s account is free and you'll also get access to a 7% Regular Saver account (this rate is fixed for 12 months).

 TSB Spend & Save Plus